See how scientists have nearly doubled some survival rates in a generation, with even more scientific discoveries on the horizon.

 Five-year survival rates for leukemia alone have nearly doubled from 34 percent in the mid-1970s to 66 percent in the early-mid 2000s, according to the Leukemia & Lymphoma Society.

 “He said, ‘Well, we don’t really have options now, but by the time you need it, there’ll be better options out there,’” Greenlee says.
-“Which didn’t sound as hopeful as he meant it, it felt like a death sentence.”
+“Which didn’t sound as hopeful as he meant it.
+It felt like a death sentence.”

 Most blood cancers start in the bone marrow, where they affect how blood cells are produced and function.
-Blood cancers are represented by 3 main types: leukemia, lymphoma and myeloma, with over 100 subtypes.
+Blood cancers are represented by three main types: leukemia, lymphoma and myeloma, with over 100 subtypes.

 “We look at mechanisms that are essential for cancer cells to survive and propagate, and that may take us to hematological malignancies or to solid tumors,” he says.
 “It’s a matter of being tenacious so we can reveal the really interesting molecules.”

-“A greater understanding of disease and investment in laboratory research helps us design more efficient clinical trials and get new treatments to patients faster,” he says.
+“A greater understanding of disease and investment in laboratory research helps us design more efficient clinical trials and get new treatments to patients faster,” Dean says.
 “The science fiction of my childhood is science reality today.”

 References: